 Everyone worked their asses off for two days prior, but everyone had fun and it went off smooth as silk.
 I remember cooking food and hustling people up to the store building to drop a few bucks donation on a special PayPal site we created where they could use their credit or debit cards to do so.
 (Many just brought cash, but we knew cards could work as well, so we brought a couple of computers and hooked them up for just that purpose.)
 Then the Travel Channel film crew showed up and told me later they had the most fun at Ariel that day than they had during all the other episodes of the show that season.

 The craziest thing I did was to haul a triple stainless-steel sink (with legs) all the way there from our office in Auburn (about 130 miles each way), so we could meet Health Department hand washing requirements.
 The sink was a gift from the Auburn Days Festival.
 It was so dangerous to haul in my little truck that I ended up giving it to Bryan, rather than trying to haul it home.
 The trip down was tough enough.
-I made a total of five trips before it was over.
+I made a total of five trips to deliver the free food, donated items for the auction, and other supplies before it was all over.
 The final tally was about $2,500 raised for Bryan at a general auction of donated items, and by direct cash donations.
-The PayPal site raised an additional $500.
+The PayPal site raised additional money, we don’t know how much but it seemed a lot of folks were using the two computers we had set up for that purpose.
 I wish we could have done better, but we did the best we could and Bryan was happy.

 The famous Rainier Beer neon sign in the window of the store.
 Custom made for Bryan’s mom, the late, great Dona Elliott.